zubkov-andrei/pg_profile/doc/pg_profile.md

 ## Using pg_profile
 ### Setting extension parameters
-You can define extension parameters in _postgresql.conf_.
+You can define extension parameters in *postgresql.conf*.
 Default values:
 * _pg_profile.topn = 20_ - Number of top objects (statements, relations, etc.), to be reported in each sorted report table.
 Also, this parameter affects size of a sample - the more objects you want to appear in your report, the more objects we need to keep in a sample.
 * _pg_profile.max_sample_age = 7_ - Retention time of samples in days.
 Samples, aged _pg_profile.max_sample_age_ days and more will be automatically deleted on next _take_sample()_ call.
 * _pg_profile.track_sample_timings = off_ - when this parameter is on, _pg_profile_ will track detailed sample taking timings.
 * _pg_profile.max_query_length = 20000_ - query length limit for reports.
 All queries in a report will be truncated to this length.
 This setting does not affect query text collection - during a sample full query texts are collected, thus can be obtained.
 * _pg_profile.statements_reset = on_ - this setting controls *pg_stat_statements* reset during a sample.
 When disabled *pg_profile* will track statements evictions using the value of the *calls* field.
 However this method doesn't prevents statistics loss completly. *pg_stat_statements* v 1.11 contains time tracking abilities that could reduce the possible data loss.
 When this setting is disabled you can temporrary enable it in a session if you want to perform a reset of *pg_stat_statements* sometimes.
+* _pg_profile.relsize_collect_mode = off_ - when this parameter is _on_, _pg_profile_ will collect relation size in every sample, when this parameter is _schedule_, _pg_profile_ will collect relation size in the defined size-collection window defined for each server.
 ### Managing servers
 Once installed, extension will create one enabled *local* server - this is for cluster, where extension is installed.